Luuka Jones: Personal life

-Jones moved to England at age 17 to further her canoe career and divides her time between Nottingham and New Zealand, spending the Northern Hemisphere based in Europe where most of the competitions are held.
+Jones moved to England at age 17 to further her canoe career and divides her time between Nottingham and New Zealand, spending the Northern Hemisphere summer based in Europe where most of the competitions are held.
 She studies business extramurally at Massey University, majoring in communication.
 She receives sponsorship from businesses based in Tauranga.
 Apart from canoe, Jones enjoys surfing, mountain biking and making sushi.